 Through GMF, FCM supports the vital work of community leaders, helping them move from innovative vision to practical reality.

-In 2015—2016, we aim to approve $5 million in grants for plans, feasibility studies and pilot projects combined.
 We offer grants, which cover up to 50 per cent of eligible costs, to a maximum of $175,000 for eligible planning initiatives.

 GMF is a self-sustaining endowment fund.
 These annual funding limits help us to prudently manage the funding available for green projects.